AvantikaChouhan/Celebal_Excellence_Intern_Tasks/README.md

 ## 📖 Overview

-This repository contains weekly assignments and projects completed during the Celebal Technologies Data Engineering Internship Program.The work covers data cleaning, SQL database design and analytics, cloud-based data pipelines, and big data processing using Apache Spark.
+This repository contains weekly assignments and projects completed during the Celebal Technologies Data Engineering Internship Program.
+The work covers data cleaning, SQL database design and analytics, cloud-based data pipelines, and big data processing using Apache Spark.

 The assignments demonstrate practical skills in: